 Waterfront and cottage properties create unique legal and practical issues with respect to boundary lines and ownership that legal counsel must be aware of both before and after the purchase and sale.
 It is essential that the purchaser is made aware of the possible legal implications of filled land that may be owned by the Crown or others and both the additional legal and financial implications that are triggered by this development.

-If you follow this link “Navigating over Filled Lands” you will find a short paper that provides a general overview of the legal and practical issues that can arise when one encounters filled land and what you can do about it.
+Download the file below to find a short paper that provides a general overview of the legal and practical issues that can arise when one encounters filled land and what you can do about it.